-Amsterdam, the Netherlands — Philips Foundation, which has the ambition to provide quality healthcare for disadvantaged communities by deploying Philips expertise, innovative products and solutions, today announced together with AFAS Foundation and Noaber Foundation to exempt three million euros for the procurement of five mobile isolation care units for areas most affected by the COVID-19 pandemic.
+The Philips Foundation has the ambition to provide quality healthcare for disadvantaged communities by deploying Philips expertise, innovative products and solutions.
+Today, they announced, together with the AFAS Foundation and Noaber Foundation, they would exempt three million euros for the procurement of five mobile isolation care units for areas most affected by the COVID-19 pandemic.

 The mobile isolation care units are intended to expand hospital care, as the increasing number of local coronavirus cases affects capacity constraints.
 The additional capacity consists of 20-bed inflatable moduled tents, built to support the screening and hospitalization of patients and to provide first aid and quality healthcare to people suspected or confirmed to be infected with COVID-19.
 Depending on the need, the isolation care units can also be used for hospitalization of non-COVID-19 cases to alleviate the pressure of the influx of patients into hospitals.

 Foundations join forces